 New Style Limited Quantity Package Mark

 The information contained on this web page and attachments is provided as a guide only and is not to be regarded as legal advice.
-ABC Limited/ABC Blackpool accepts no responsibility or liability for the accuracy of the information displayed in this document.
+Archive Business Centre Limited accepts no responsibility or liability for the accuracy of the information displayed in this document.
 The ‘shipper’ or sender of the goods must ensure that they correctly identify, package, mark and label all consignments of Dangerous Goods, they must provide any required documentation and identify marine pollutants if and where required.

 The old style Limited Quantity Package Mark